ljoonal/Resonite-Mods/README.md

 ### Privacy Shield

 Tries to spoof some details that Neos exposes to all other remote clients.
-Currently implements spoofing the local timezone.
+Currently implements spoofing the local timezone and local user's FPS.

 ## For developers<!-- omit in toc -->